 Most diabetes management plans will include ways to track glucose levels, make healthier food choices, and methods to get active.

 Diabetes might be a chronic health condition, but it is possible to get and stay healthy with proper management.
 For older people, regular check-ups and assessments will be beneficial in managing the disease.
-Any changes or updates in a person’s health status, such as the addition of a new health complication, will likely lead to changes in their diabetes management plan.
+Any changes or updates in a person’s health status, such as adding a new health complication, will likely lead to changes in their diabetes management plan.

 As with any disease, prevention is better than cure.
 So the best way to not be concerned about having to live with diabetes is not to get it at all!
 Start eating healthy and start exercising.
 A sedentary lifestyle will not help you at all.